ICB-DCM/C-COMPASS/README.md

 You can also run the software via the command line:
 > python CCMPS.py

-### Cumputation time (on a standard desktop computer)
+### Computation time (on a standard desktop computer)
-- Prepocessing of Gradient and TotalProteome Data takes only up to a few minutes.
+- Preprocessing of Gradient and TotalProteome Data takes only up to a few minutes.
 - Neural Network training for a dataset with three conditions and four replicates needs around 1-2h.
 - Calculation of static predictions (per condition) takes a few minutes.
-- Calculation of conditional comparisons (global comparison) takes up to 30 min. (for the above mentioned dataset)
+- Calculation of conditional comparisons (global comparison) takes up to 30 min. (for the above-mentioned dataset)
-- Caluclation of class-centric statistics and comparison takes up to 10 min. (for the above mentioned dataset)
+- Calculation of class-centric statistics and comparison takes up to 10 min. (for the above-mentioned dataset)

 ### Status:
 - The appearance of the GUI will be improved in the near future.
 Progress bars will be included, as well as some help sections.
 - Computation time will be optimized in the near future.
-- Principal analysis steps and caluclations will be kept as they are in version 1.0 unless changes are suggested by the reviewers.
+- Principal analysis steps and calculations will be kept as they are in version 1.0 unless changes are suggested by the reviewers.

 ### Contributing
 Contributions to C-COMPASS are welcome!
 To contribute: